ruby-amqp/rubymarchhare.info/articles/guides.md

 ---
-title: "Bunny: all documentation guides"
+title: "March Hare: all documentation guides"
 layout: article
 ---

 ## Guide list

-[Bunny documentation](https://github.com/ruby-amqp/rubymarchhare.info) is organized as a number of guides, covering all kinds of topics.
+[March Hare documentation](https://github.com/ruby-amqp/rubymarchhare.info) is organized as a number of guides, covering all kinds of topics.

 We recommend that you read these guides, if possible, in this order:

 ###  [Getting started](/articles/getting_started.html)

-An overview of Bunny with a quick tutorial that helps you to get started with it.
+An overview of March Hare with a quick tutorial that helps you to get started with it.
 It should take about 20 minutes to read and study the provided code examples.

 ### [AMQP 0.9.1 Model Concepts](http://www.rabbitmq.com/tutorials/amqp-concepts.html)